-As another intermediate problem, one can also consider the class $\CG_h$ of all graphs $G$ for which there is a set $X \subseteq V(G)$ of size $|X| \leq h$ such that $G - X$ is planar.
-Is isomorphism testing fixed-parameter tractable on $\CG_h$ parameterized by $h$?
+As an intermediate problem, it might also be interesting to consider the class $\CG_h$ of all graphs $G$ for which there is a set $X \subseteq V(G)$ of size $|X| \leq h$ such that $G - X$ is planar.
+Is there a simple and efficient fpt isomorphism test for the class $\CG_h$ parameterized by $h$?